lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 ---

-In this guide I'll explain how to build a Cloud Gaming environment using Amazon Web Services and [Parsec](https://parsec.app/).
+In this guide I show you how to build a Cloud Gaming environment using Amazon Web Services and [Parsec](https://parsec.app/).
 Its basics are similar to other services like for example Amazon Prime Video or Disney+; your games are streamed at a very low latency from a high-end EC2 host in AWS to your home device that would flip-out when even thinking running games demanding so much juice.
 Sounds cool, right?

 ## **Dude, why cloud gaming when I already have a gaming machine?**